cloudflare/cloudflare-docs-engine/src/content/tutorials/github-twilio-notifications/index.md

 ## 3. Sending a Text with Twilio

 Finally, we will send a text message to you with the Github repo update info using Twilio.
 You'll need a Twilio account and number to send texts so follow [this guide to get setup](https://www.twilio.com/sms/api).
+FYI, Twilio has this [pretty awesome game](https://www.twilio.com/quest) where you can learn how to use their platform and get some free credits while you are at it.

 Then, we can create a helper function to send text messages for us by sending a post request to the Twilio API endpoint.
 [Refer to the Twilio reference here](https://www.twilio.com/docs/sms/api/message-resource#create-a-message-resource)